Verification Guidelines

 All financial aid notifications are sent to the CHC student email account.

-Your subtmitted documents will be reviewed.
+Your submitted documents will be reviewed.
 We may complete your financial aid award or request additional documents depending on the documentation provided.
 The information on your FAFSA will either be confirmed or corrected by the financial aid office.
 You can continue to check the status of your documents by going to your Financial Aid Self-Service via Web Advisor or check your CHC student email periodically for updates.

 The review process could take 2-4 weeks, depending on the time of year and the volume of applications.
 You will be notified by email after the verification process is complete and a financial aid award has been made available to view in the Financial Aid Self-Service via Web Advisor.